mpicbg-scicomp/tissue_miner/README.md

 **New TM release on Nov 16th:**

 * We now highly recommend to run TM through Docker (Win7, Win10, MacOS, other Unix)
-* Designed to work through Docker to simplify installation and maintenance: the **[TM R User Manual](https://mpicbg-scicomp.github.io/tissue_miner/user_manual/TM_R-UserManual_v1.0.1.html)** has updated accordingly
+* Designed to work through Docker to simplify installation and maintenance: the **[TM R User Manual](https://mpicbg-scicomp.github.io/tissue_miner/user_manual/TM_R-UserManual_v1.0.1.html)** has been updated accordingly
-* Versionning now enabled for docker images: new release is 1.0.1
+* Versioning now enabled for docker images: new release is 1.0.1
 * Please **update the tm alias** in your .bashrcby adding the `-u rstudio` option:

 ```